Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 Option 2: Compliance Management Software

 Tools like ComplyHQ consolidate compliance tracking with automated deadline reminders, gap assessments, and document management.
-This is particularly useful if you are managing compliance across multiple regulatory frameworks simultaneously.
+Especially useful when you're juggling multiple frameworks simultaneously.

 Option 3: Outsource to Corporate Secretary

-For companies that prefer to delegate, a corporate secretary service handles ACRA filings, AGM coordination, and statutory register maintenance.
-Typical costs range from S$300 to S$800 per year for basic corporate secretarial services.
+Corporate secretary services handle ACRA filings, AGM coordination, and statutory register maintenance.
+S$300 to S$800/year for basic services.

 Building a Compliance Routine

-The most effective approach is to embed compliance into your monthly and quarterly business rhythm rather than treating it as an annual scramble.
+The most effective approach: embed compliance into your monthly and quarterly rhythm rather than scrambling at year-end.

-- Review and update all policies (privacy policy, employment contracts, safety procedures)
+Annual (half-day): Full compliance gap assessment.
+Review and update all policies (privacy policy, employment contracts, safety procedures).
+Brief owners on compliance status and regulatory changes.

-- File as soon as possible — penalties increase the longer you delay
+- File as soon as possible — penalties increase the longer you wait

-- Pay any outstanding amounts — interest compounds monthly for CPF and GST
+- Pay outstanding amounts — interest compounds monthly

 - Document the reason — IRAS and ACRA may consider reasonable explanations for first-time delays

-- Set up prevention — implement automated reminders or use compliance software to prevent recurrence
+- Set up prevention — automated reminders or compliance software

-- Seek professional advice — if you are significantly overdue on multiple obligations, consult an accountant or compliance professional
+- Seek professional advice if significantly overdue on multiple obligations

 The cost of catching up is almost always less than the cost of continued non-compliance.